greghendershott/racket-mode/README.md

 ## Configure

-To start, there are only two [variables](Reference.md#variables) you _might_ need to set:
+To start, there is only one [variable](Reference.md#variables) you _might_ need to set:

-- `racket-racket-program` is the name or pathname of the Racket executable.
-This defaults to `Racket.exe` on Windows else `racket`.
+- `racket-program` is the name or pathname of the Racket executable.

-- `racket-raco-program` is the name or pathname of the Raco executable.
-This defaults to `Raco.exe` on Windows else `raco`.
+  It defaults to `Racket.exe` on Windows else `racket`.

-On Windows or Linux, these defaults will probably work for you.
+On Windows or Linux, this default will probably work for you.

-On OS X, downloading Racket doesn't add its `bin` directory to your `PATH`.
+On macOS, downloading Racket doesn't add its `bin` directory to your `PATH`.
 Even after you add it, GUI Emacs doesn't automatically use your path (unless you use the handy [exec-path-from-shell] package).
-Therefore you may want to set both of these to be full pathames like `/usr/racket/bin/racket` and `/usr/racket/bin/raco`.
+Therefore you may want to set `racket-program` to a full pathame like `/usr/racket/bin/racket`.

 [exec-path-from-shell]: http://melpa.org/#/exec-path-from-shell

-You can `setq` these directly in your Emacs init file (`~/.emacs` or `~/.emacs.d/init.el`), or, use <kbd>M-x Customize</kbd>, as you prefer.
+You can `setq` this directly in your Emacs init file (`~/.emacs` or `~/.emacs.d/init.el`), or, use <kbd>M-x Customize</kbd>, as you prefer.